Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 # THIRD-PARTY PLUGINS STYLING

-The third-party plugins styling is aimed to keep the plugin styles consistent with the theme, and secondly is to add extra usage for using them in ReMoods.
+The third-party plugin styling is aimed to keep the plugin styles consistent with the theme, and secondly is to add extra usage for using them in ReMoods.
 Let's keep reading the below.

 [:arrow_up:Back](#table-of-contents)

 ## Spoiler

-This plugin allows you to create inline spoilers and spoiler blocks with title and extendable body.
+This plugin allows you to create inline spoilers and spoiler blocks with a title and extendable body.
 And the below shows what Spoiler looks like in ReMoods:

 Let's take a look at the spoiler block: